Trump campaign calls Biden's bid for Southern victories a 'fantasy,' as Dems cheer 2019 election results

 The Biden campaign shot back in a statement to Fox News.

 "When Donald Trump campaigned for Matt Bevin in a commonwealth he won by almost 30 points, he warned, 'They’re going to say, Trump suffered the greatest defeat in the history of the world. ...You can’t let that happen to me.'
-Well, Kentucky made that happen," the Biden campaign said.
+Well, Kentucky made that happen," Biden campaign rapid response director Andrew Bates said.
 "Bevin lost.
 Trump lost.
 The same outcome took place in Virginia and in 2018 when health care cost Republicans the House."

-The Biden campaign continued: "This will continue as long as Donald Trump is still trying to take health coverage away from millions and end the ACA's life-saving protections for Americans with preexisting conditions.
-And Trump is so terrified of being called out for this moral failure that he tried to extort a foreign country into lying for him.
+Bates continued: "This will continue as long as Donald Trump is still trying to take health coverage away from millions and end the ACA's life-saving protections for Americans with preexisting conditions.
+And Trump is so terrified of being called out for this moral failure that he tried to extort a foreign country into lying for him."

-"No one buys his MAGA-dreamland excuses."
+"No one buys his MAGA-dreamland excuses," he said.

 The Trump campaign memo appears to be a direct rebuttal to a Biden campaign internal memo, which was first reported by NBC News last week and obtained by Fox News on Monday.
 The Biden campaign’s memo touted the off-cycle wins and strategies in swing states as “the right formula with which Democrats can retake the White House from Donald Trump.”